ANZUK Supply Platoon

 • 3 Camp Ovens.

-In late 1843 Willoughby Shortland, the Colonial Secretary of New Zealand deemed the position of Colonial Storekeeper as unnecessary, cancelling the position.[15]
-[16] This was an unpopular move and caused some controversy in the new Colony, and was questioned by the newspapers of the day as an apparent case of nepotism.
-Tucker was a popular individual in the community and especially in the light that as soon as he was made redundant, a Mr Leach was appointed, under a different job title to the office of Colonial Storekeeper.[17]
-The duties of the Colonial Storekeeper were in time assumed by the Superintendent of Public Works.
-No longer Colonial Storekeeper, Tucker remained in Government service first as the Chief Clerk Audit from 17 Feb 1844,[18] and on 24 July 1844, Tucker was appointed as the Chief Clerk, Governor’s private affairs.[19]
-[20]
+In late 1843, Willoughby Shortland, the Colonial Secretary of New Zealand, deemed the position of Colonial Storekeeper unnecessary and cancelled it.[15]
+[16] This decision was unpopular and sparked controversy in the new colony, with newspapers of the day questioning it as an apparent case of nepotism.
+Tucker was well-liked in the community, and his redundancy was especially contentious given that a Mr. Leach was soon appointed to a similar role under a different job title.[17]
+Eventually, the duties of the Colonial Storekeeper were assumed by the Superintendent of Public Works.

-On 8 August 1846, it was announced in the nation’s newspapers that Tucker was to be released from Government service.[21]
-The newspaper articles of the time assessed that Tucker was a well-respected public servant, and there was some disappointment that he was released from public service.
+However, on 8 August 1846, it was announced in the nation’s newspapers that Tucker would be released from government service.[21]
+The newspapers of the time noted that Tucker was a well-respected public servant, and there was some disappointment over his release from public service

 Final years

 Late in 1846, Tucker returned to England, where he was shortly afterwards appointed Paymaster and Purser of HMS Acheron, a Hermes-class wooden paddle sloop of the Royal Navy.
-While HMS Acheron was undertaking a coastal survey of New Zealand, ill-health compelled Tucker to relinquish his post aboard this vessel.
-Years of service had significantly impaired Tucker’s constitution, which rapidly gave way, and for the last, three or four months suffered with fortitude and resignation despite being in great pain and died on 26 August 1850 in Auckland, New Zealand.
+While HMS Acheron was undertaking a coastal survey of New Zealand, ill-health compelled Tucker to relinquish his post.
+Years of service had significantly impaired his constitution, and despite enduring great pain with fortitude and resignation for the last three or four months, he died on 26 August 1850 in Auckland, New Zealand.

-Having been so recently on active service and a much-respected public figure in the Colony, Tucker’s funeral was a marital affair.
-The coffin, covered with the Union Jack, and surmounted with his hat and sword, carried to the grave by a party of Royal Navy Blue Jackets, landed for that purpose from HMS Fly.
-The funeral party included his son, the Governor of the New Zealand Colony, senior military officials and a long and highly respectable train of civilians and former shipmates from HMS Buffalo.
+Having been recently on active service and a well-respected public figure in the colony, Tucker’s funeral was a martial affair.
+His coffin, covered with the Union Jack and surmounted with his hat and sword, was carried to the grave by a party of Royal Navy Blue Jackets from HMS Fly.
+The funeral party included his son, the Governor of the New Zealand Colony, senior military officials, and a long and highly respectable procession of civilians and former shipmates from HMS Buffalo.
 Tucker is buried at the Symonds Street Cemetery in central Auckland.[22]
 [23]

 The Daily Southern Cross newspaper eulogy of Henry Tucker read:[24]